MatchuPitchu/react-summary/Readme.md

   - `const [state, dispatchFn] = useReducer(reducerFn, initialState, initFn)`
   - state: state snapshot used in the component re-render/re-evaluation cycle
-  - dispatchFn: function that can be used to dispatch a new action (e.g. trigger an update of the state)
+  - dispatchFn: function that can be used to dispatch a new `action` (e.g. trigger an update of the state)
   - reducerFn: a function that is triggerd automatically once an action is dispatched (via `dispatchFn()`) - it receives the latest state snapshot and should return the new, updated state (`(prevState, action) => newState`)
-  - initialState: optional you can set an initial state
+  - initialState (optional): optional you can set an initial state
   - initFn: a function to set the inital state programmatically in case that the initial state is more complex (e.g. the result of an HTTP request)

 - example of useReducer